About the Program

 - Montreal General Hospital serves as the regional trauma center, and home of the first medical school in Canada.

-- Jewish General Hospital is Quebec's busiest emergency departments, with 76 000 emergency visits annually.
-It is among the most productive and important emergency research units in Canada.
-A new pavillion will be finished construction and opened in 2014, which includes a brand new emergency department.
+- Jewish General Hospital is Quebec's busiest emergency department, with 95,000 emergency visits annually.
+It is among the most productive and important emergency research units in Canada, with brand new state-of-the-art facilities since 2014 (Pavilion K).

 - Montreal Children's Hospital boasts one of the most modern and well-appointed emergency departments in the country, as well as its own Pediatric Emergency Medicine fellowship.